BoiseState-AdaptLab/CodeSynthesis/README.md

 ```
 ## Running Synthesis

-We currently have preloaded format descriptions for COO and CSR,
+We currently have preloaded format descriptions for COO, CSR, DIA, BCSR, MORTONCOO
 more formats will be added

 ```shell script